OCTACHRON Manual

 Randomizer Settings

-Via long press or shift + tap on a track on the left column you can adjust the randomizer settings for each drum voice or instrument note.
+Via long press or shift + tap on the left column of a track you can adjust the randomizer settings for each drum voice or instrument note.
 You can go back to the pattern overlay again then and press "Smart Randomize" for a whole new pattern.
-Or you randomize each track by just hitting "Apply" here.
+Or you randomize each track by hitting "Apply" here.

 Density